tfreeborough/Venti/README.md

 }
 ```

-##Unlinking##
+##Unregistering events##

-Unlinking events is very simple, you can pass the name of the event to remove everything associated with that event name.
+Unregistering events is very simple, you can pass the name of the event to remove everything associated with that event name.

-`venti.unlink('eventName');`
+`venti.off('eventName');`

-Or you can pass the callback as the second parameter in order to unlink that specific function from the events.
+Or you can pass the callback as the second parameter in order to unregister that specific function from the event.

-`venti.unlink('eventName',callback);`
+`venti.off('eventName',callback);`

 ##Logging##

-Venti logs all events that are emitted, to view the log simply use.
+Venti logs all events that are triggered, to view the log simply use.

-`venti.log(50) //Optional limit parameter (E.G. Only show the most recent 50)`
+`venti.eventLog(50) //Optional limit parameter (E.G. Only show the most recent 50)`

-By default if no parameter is passed to `.log()` then Venti defaults to 1000; you can change this by modifying `venti.eventLogLimit`.
+By default if no parameter is passed to `.eventLog()` then Venti defaults to 1000; you can change this by modifying `venti.eventLogLimit`.

 ##Misc##